ProxyFilter/Fastest-Discord-Token-Gen/README.md

 # INFO
 - This is a Simple Discord Token Generator which creates verified discord accounts
-- These accounts are good for selling for raiding
+- These accounts are good for selling and raiding
 - Uses HCAPTCHA Bypass

 # Requirements